seanmorris/dotsyntax-sublime/README.md

 ## Developing / Contributing

-If you've installed, you should uninstall it before following this section.
+If you've installed dotsyntax-sumblime, you should uninstall it before following this section.

 To develop dotsyntax, simply fork the project and symlink the directory to sublime's user packages directory.
 Assuming you have the project in `~/dotsyntax-sublime`, on debian linux the command would be: